How to Naturally Reduce the Visibility of Skin Pores on Your Face and Body

 The dots you see on the surface of your skin are actually openings of hair follicles where hair, for the most part, has decided it won't grow.
 Each pore contains a sebaceous gland that produces your skin’s oils.
 Some pores are more noticeable on certain parts of your face, like your forehead, nose, and cheeks; this is where the sebaceous glands are bigger.

-What Makes Pores Big?
+What Makes Some Pores Bigger Than Others?

 The following non-genetic factors can also increase the size of your pores: